jonassoebro/AdvancedBusinessAnalytics/README.md

 # AdvancedBusinessAnalytics
-Advanced Business Analytics (42578) DTU Course
+Advanced Business Analytics (42578) DTU Course - Made by David Ipsen, Frederik Hansen and Jonas Christophersen

 Problem: Are the Danish news biased in sentiment by those who bring them?